General terms and conditions

 The Mondriaan Fund works with a group of advisors from which the advisory committee is selected every application round.
 Applicants can influence which advisors assess their application by excluding up to two committee members from the assessment of the application in question.

 Every advisory committee meets under supervision of a chairman.
 Because the committee members are chosen for a period of 2 years, with a single possibility of renewal, the group of committee members changes partially every year.
-The names of the board members are shown on the website.
+The names of the committee members are shown on the website.

 Work method advisory boards